Flydubai: Business trends

+The key trends for Flydubai are shown below (as at year ending 31 December):

+Reports released on May 2, 2021 revealed that Flydubai incurred losses of US$194 million in 2020.
+The airline faced one of the toughest years in the aviation sector as revenues plunged by more than 50% to reach US$773 million in 2020.
+In June 2020, the airline had reduced salaries of its employees and also put some on unpaid leaves for a year.

 Management and ownership

 The company was formed on 19 March 2008 as a venture by the Government of Dubai.
-The Government of Dubai also owns Emirates Airlines; however, the common ownership is the only connection between the two airlines.
 Even though the airline did get some help from its sister airline initially, it has been run independently since.
-Also, there was an initial move of executives, but the major bulk of the hiring comes from outside the Emirates group.
+Also, there was an initial move of executives, but the major bulk of the hiring comes from outside the Emirates Group.
 The CEO of the company is Ghaith Al-Ghaith, who spent over 22 years with Emirates.
 The chair of the company is Ahmed bin Saeed Al Maktoum, who is also the chairman of the Emirates group.